 The Last Pictures originates from the idea that the communications satellites in Earth’s orbit will ultimately become the cultural and material ruins of the late 20th and early 21st centuries, far outlasting anything else humans have created.
 These geostationary satellites, located above the equator at an altitude of 24,000 miles, experience no atmospheric drag, and will remain in orbit until our sun expands into a red giant and engulfs the earth about 4.5 billion years from now.
 The Last Pictures imagines a future Earth where there is no evidence of human civilization beyond the derelict spacecraft left behind in our planet’s orbit.

-Paglen returns to MIT in spring 2017 as a presenter in the “Being Material” Symposium.
-He will join Sandy Alexandre, George Barbastathis, Michelle Murphy and Lisa Parks in a session titled “Invisible,” exploring today’s shifting lines between the visible and the invisible.
-Panelists will discuss cloaking, “operational” machine seeing, clandestine or surveillance media and other technologies that change what it means to see and be material.
+Paglen returned to MIT in spring 2017 as a presenter in the “Being Material” Symposium.
+He joined Sandy Alexandre, George Barbastathis, Michelle Murphy and Lisa Parks in a session titled “Invisible,” exploring today’s shifting lines between the visible and the invisible.
+Panelists discussed cloaking, “operational” machine seeing, clandestine or surveillance media and other technologies that change what it means to see and be material.

 Trevor Paglen is an artist and geographer who explores and documents invisible infrastructures, ranging from secret corporate and government sites to networks known through technologies of non-human, machine vision.
 Paglen’s work spans through image-making, sculpture, investigative journalism, writing, engineering and numerous other disciplines.